 John M. Toriello is the practice group leader for the firm's New York Litigation Group and co-chairs the firm's Insurance Industry Team.
 Mr. Toriello has extensive experience in jury and nonjury trials, appeals to both federal and state appellate courts and international arbitrations of contract disputes.
-He represents clients in a wide range of insurance disputes, including prosecution of fiduciary duty claims, fraud claims, coverage claims and broker/intermediary errors-and- omissions claims.
+He represents clients in a wide range of insurance disputes, including fiduciary duty claims, fraud claims, coverage claims, reinsurance disputes, and broker/intermediary errors-and- omissions claims.
 He acts in marine, aviation, CGL, satellite, environmental, reinsurance, business interruption and other litigations and arbitrations.

 Mr. Toriello has led the representation of aircraft lessors, equipment lessors and other aviation clients in international repossession, bankruptcy, purchase, sale, redelivery and general contract disputes related to, among other things, nonpayment, aircraft and equipment condition, compliance with (FAR)s, escalation clauses and valuation.

 Mr. Toriello has led the representation of financial institutions and obligors in connection with the enforcement of loan and other obligations, the pursuit of fraud and fraudulent conveyance claims, the defense of lender-liability claims, judgment enforcement and insurance-coverage disputes.
-In his general practice, he represents clients on contract and product liability matters involving heavy industrial equipment, manufacturing plants, aircraft, vessels and satellites, as well as counsels sellers and manufacturers of sporting equipment, appliances and food products.
+In his general practice, he represents clients on sales of goods, contract, and product liability matters involving heavy industrial equipment, manufacturing plants, aircraft, vessels and satellites.
 Mr. Toriello has also directed judgment-enforcement litigations and been appointed an arbitrator in ICC and private arbitrations.
 A substantial amount of his practice relates to international transactions.